Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 You should see a valid IPv4 address.

 ### `/etc/dhcp6leased.conf`:  (IPv6)

+`dhcp6leased` is based on `dhcpleased` and serves a similar purpose and function, but for IPv6.
+It runs on interface(s) configured with `inet6 autoconf`.

 This simple file is all that is needed:
 ```conf
 # /etc/dhcp6leased.conf